bauerjj/bauerjj.github.io/_pages/linux-tips.md

  *  `export BB_NUMBER_THREADS=7` will take advantage of more cores.
 You can also set this inside of your `local.conf`
 	```
  * Use `PACKAGECONFIG_CONFARGS` if the `bb` file doesn't have explicitly set up the array like this: `PACKAGECONFIG[f1] = "--with-f1,--without-f1,build-deps-f1,rt-deps-f1"`
+ * If you get an error, set CPU thread to 1 by `export MAKE_CPU_COUNT=1`.
+Then bitbake to see the error without having to scroll all over the place.
+You can also just grep the log output if using multi-thread.
+ * To find similar recipes by part of the name: `bitbake-layers show-recipes "*-image-*"`

 ### Docs